bhauman/lein-figwheel/figwheel-main/README.md

 * the configuration options have been simplified

-The new architecture also makes it trivial to add your own development time features that can communicate from the server to your client.
+The new architecture also makes it trivial to add your own development tools that can communicate from the server to your client.

-> Currently still undergoing heavy development and things will change.
+> Currently still undergoing heavy development.
+Stuff will most certainly change.

 > This documentation is incomplete and intended to help you take the new figwheel
 > for a spin before its official release.